 An intentional diet designed to support your oral health can not only help rebuild your enamel coating by providing you with calcium, but it will also support gum health and kill toxic bacteria.

 A diet devoid of sugary foods reduces or completely halts the acid attacks on your teeth.
 Probiotic-rich meals also support the production of healthy bacteria.
-The healthy bacteria supports the saliva in the elimination of plaque.
+The healthy bacteria helps saliva eliminate plaque.

-Past a certain point, of course, you will need to see a dentist near you.
+Of course, you will need to see a dentist near you when your cavity passes a certain point.
 While you’re there, be sure to schedule your next cleaning.
 Getting routine check-ups is a great way to prevent tooth decay – and thus cavities – before it even starts.
+You’ll be back to eating sandwiches pain-free in no time!